 Mr. DeRosa’s compositions for television, film, and theater include background music cues for Another World, As the World Turns, The Guiding Light, commercials for Telex, Bristol-Meyers, and Kodak, various documentaries broadcast on PBS, orchestrations for independent films Gray Matters, East Broadway, and Standard Time, and original music scores for the national touring theater company ArtsPower as well as orchestrations for Frankenstein, the Musical.

-Mr. DeRosa is an associate professor at the University of North Texas where he is the director of jazz composition/arranging studies.
+Mr. DeRosa is a full professor at the University of North Texas where he is the director of jazz composition/arranging studies.
 His former teaching posts were at William Paterson University, Manhattan School of Music, and The Juilliard School where he taught advanced jazz arranging for studio orchestra.
-He is the author of Concepts for Improvisation: A Comprehensive Guide for Performing and Teaching (Hal Leonard Publications) and Acoustic and MIDI Orchestration for the Contemporary Composer (Focal Press).
+He is the author of Concepts for Improvisation: A Comprehensive Guide for Performing and Teaching (Hal Leonard Publications) and Acoustic and MIDI Orchestration for the Contemporary Composer (Focal Press) and remains active as a clinician and an adjudicator for music festivals and workshops..
 Mr. DeRosa’s service to teaching was recognized in the 3rd edition (1994) of Who’s Who Among America’s Teachers.
-His publications for public school jazz ensembles are available through Alfred Music, Barnhouse Music, and Smart Chart Music and he remains active as a clinician and an adjudicator for music festivals and workshops.
+His publications for public school jazz ensembles are available through Alfred Music, Barnhouse Music, Smart Chart Music and e-Jazz Lines and his music for UNT and professional-level bands is available through Sierra Music.
+Other arrangements for big band, orchestra, and choir are available on his website (richderosa.com).